adam2am/language-tools-with-civet/0typescript-civet-attempt/typescript-civet-another-attempt.md

 7.  **`CivetPlugin.ts` Status**:
     *   `packages/language-server/src/plugins/civet/CivetPlugin.ts`: This plugin is registered but is currently a placeholder.
 It returns empty results for all its implemented language feature methods (diagnostics, hover, completions, etc.).
 It does **not** currently provide any direct language intelligence for Civet.

+8. **Snapshot Source Map Chaining & Validation**:
+    *   `packages/language-server/src/plugins/typescript/DocumentSnapshot.ts` now accepts a `preprocessorMapper` (Civet→TS map) and chains it with the TS→TSX map using `ConsumerDocumentMapper` (with `nrPrependedLines = 0`).
+    *   A dedicated unit test (`packages/language-server/test/civet-chain.test.ts`) verifies end-to-end mapping for a sample Civet snippet, confirming positions in the TSX output map back correctly to original Civet lines and columns.
+    *   This test ensures that `snapshot.getOriginalPosition` recovers `{ line: 0, column: 0 }` for the declaration and `{ line: 1, column: 0 }` for subsequent statements in Civet.

 ## III.
 Key Considerations for Full Civet IDE Support:

 *   **Unified Civet Compilation Strategy**: Clarify whether the `svelte-preprocess-with-civet-Repo` preprocessor is the sole intended Civet-to-JS/TS compiler, or if `svelte2tsx`'s internal compilation is a necessary fallback.
 Redundant compilation could lead to inefficiencies or conflicting source maps.
 Ideally, the Svelte preprocessor handles Civet compilation, and `svelte2tsx` consumes its TypeScript output.